badem4o/cephas/README.md

 #Cephas

-Cephas is a micro library for validating simple objects against a schema.
+Cephas is a little tool for validating simple objects against a schema.
 It is useful for front end form validation and intended for use with browserify.

 Usage: